 I’m back in Texas!
-I’m currently playing in two Pathfinder games and building out one of my own.
-I’ve also been dabbling with an idea for a GURPS campaign, but as I have never played GURPS I’m still reviewing the rules.
-Otherwise, I have had a pretty extensive gaming career.
+I’m currently playing in two Pathfinder games and running one of my own in the downtime from the first game.
+I’ve also been dabbling with an idea for a Savage Worlds campaign, but as I am very busy with other games.
+In all, I have had a pretty extensive gaming career.

 In the beginning… The Early Years